ThatCoolCoder/foss-rcas/README.md

     - Create a content version value that lets the game know if a mod is compatible.
         - Perhaps have a semantic versioning system with with the ability to use wildcards (similar to how npm dependencies are specified).
         - Requires the game knowing its version
-- It's likely that godot won't include the aircraft metadata .toml files in export, so tell it that they're assets
-    - this might already be done through the export presets
 - make settings fileinput lineedit editable?
 - add a way to configure wind in-game (likely requires large redesign of flightsettingsscreen - vertical tab menu with icons?)
 - come up with a neater way to add the default aircraft cameras (currently they're just stuck on by FlightSettingsScreen)